f-droid/fdroid-website/_docs/Inclusion_Policy.md

 is often enabled via proprietary binary libraries which we cannot include.

+When including donation information, the relevant donation links (e.g. Bitcoin/ PayPal/Flattr/etc) must also be available either:

+-   In a README or similar file in the projects source code.
+-   On the applications main website.
+-   If the software is hosted on GitLab, then it is sufficient that the person requesting donation info to be added to the fdroiddata repository is the same user account which manages the application source code.

+This is to prevent arbitrary people from maliciously changing the donation links of applications in the main F-Droid repository without the consent of upstream developers.

 For more information on adding applications to the F-Droid Repository, see the [Inclusion How-To](../Inclusion_How-To).